Simple, step-by-step help for getting the most out of the Choiceworks Calendar.

 Pick a day in month view

 You are now in month view.
 Tap any day to choose it, and it will highlight in yellow.
 To move to a different month, use the arrows at the top.
+Then tap the plus button in the toolbar to open the Add Event dialog.

 Fill in the event and save